orionfollett/workout-app-monorepo/README.md

 ## /api
 - Defines graphql api and hooks up resolvers and mutations to the db layer

+# Workout-Web
-# Workout-Web - a React front end web application that consumes workout API
+React front end web application that consumes workout API